ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 **Live Edit**

-You can edit a Node.js application that runs on {{site.data.keyword.Bluemix_notm}} and test them in your browser right away.
+You can edit a Node.js application that runs on {{site.data.keyword.Bluemix_notm}} and test it in your browser right away.
 Any changes that you make in the Web IDE are propagated to the application’s file system immediately.

 **Debug**